Tampa Police Scanner: How Florida's Third-Largest City Kept Radios Open

 The community factor

 Tampa's scanner community has been an active factor in keeping the system open.
-More than 8,700 people belong to Facebook groups focused on Tampa-Hillsborough monitoring, giving open communications a real political constituency.
+Thousands of people belong to Facebook groups focused on Tampa-Hillsborough monitoring, giving open communications a real political constituency.

 Active monitoring